The Beauty of Seeing Beyond the Visible: Automating the DCE-MRI Analysis of Brain Tumors

 Do we have to suffer from all drawbacks of the manual analysis though?

-The experimental results were fundamental in the clinical validation report of our product, Sens.AI (https://sensai.eu/en/).
+The experimental results were fundamental in the clinical validation report of the product, Sens.AI (https://sensai.eu/en/).
 A clinical validation report is a document that is pivotal in the process of applying for the CE mark for medical devices.
-The component for detecting and segmenting brain tumors from MRI (FLAIR) has been CE-certified and it is a medical device now (IIa class, no: TNP/MDD/0308/4651/2020).
-Such thorough and evidence-based verification and validation is always the key in medical image analysis – we need to precisely understand what does work and what does not (and why).
+The component for detecting and segmenting brain tumors from MRI (FLAIR) has been CE-certified as medical device.
+Such thorough and evidence-based verification and validation is always the key in medical image analysis.
+We need to precisely understand what does work and what does not (and why).

 Figure 3: Bland-Altman analysis showed high level of agreement between perfusion parameters (Ktrans & ve) for GT, circumscribed and inscribed spheres approximating GT.